 FIND OUT MORE ABOUT SEXUAL HEALTH TESTING

-- Not all STIs have any symptoms – the only way to know for sure if you have an STI is to get a sexual health test.
+- Not all STIs have noticeable symptoms – the only way to be sure is to get a sexual health test.

-Getting a sexual health test is a simple and effective way to take care of yourself, and your sexual partner/s.
+Getting a sexual health test is a simple and effective way to take care of yourself and your sexual partner/s.
 Everyone who has sex with casual sexual partners should have a sexual health check at least once a year.
-People who inject drugs also should also test regularly.
+People who inject drugs should also test regularly.